England

 HARRODS

-We dragged ourselves out of bed on our last official day in London.
-After a second round at the British Museum (I had absolutely insisted on returning), we took the tube to the world famous department store, Harrods, in Knightsbridge.
+We dragged ourselves out of bed on our last full day in London.
+After a second visit to the British Museum (I had insisted), we took the tube to the world famous Harrods in Knightsbridge.
+However strongly you feel about the perils of consumerism — shelve it all for an hour to see this five-acre mall with 330 departments known for luxurious designer clothing, jewellery, pet accessories, house ware, food and drink.

 Harrods, London Shopping, London tourism